-The French writer and philosopher Antoine de Saint-Exupéry once said that if you want to build a ship, do not send people to collect wood, do not assign them jobs, do not asssign them tasks.
-Teach them, rather, to long for the immensity of the sea.
+The French writer and philosopher Antoine de Saint-Exupéry once said that if you want to build a ship, do not send people to collect wood and do not assign them the work and tasks.
+You must teach them rather to long for the immensity of the sea.

 Your extraordinary example, Malala, teaches all of us to appreciate the value of education and long for the immensity of knowledge.